 Hirokazu Kobayashi (February 14, 1929 – August 28, 1998) was an Aikido teacher with a rank of 8 Dan.
-He created Kobayashi Aikido style that is still practiced around the world.
+He created the Kobayashi Aikido style that is still practiced around the world.

 Hirokazu Kobayashi was practicing Karate, Kendo, and Judo since an early age.
-At the age of 15, he was defined as a kamikaze pilot on the aircraft carrier during WW2 but he was lucky enough to survive the war.
+At the age of 15, he was defined as a Kamikaze pilot on the aircraft carrier during WW2 but he was lucky enough to survive the war.

 In 1946 Kobayashi got a recommendation letter for the O-Sensei and because of that he went to Tokyo and stayed in the Hombu Dojo for 8 years learning from the last one.
 He continued to do so even when he moved to Osaka until he left for Europe in 1964.